-As mentioned, the PMHA implemented a paperless on-line application process during 2016.
+As mentioned, PMHA implemented a paperless on-line application process during 2016.
 This process allows access to application without having to come to the PMHA office.
+Additionally, in 2017, PMHA added programmatic forms online to its website, for program participants to access remotely.